 It is fine if you see a bit of water outside the unit or a little puddle on a really hot day.
-If you are seeing more than just a percentage of water or if you see a puddle developing more than every once in a while, it is time to hire an expert for assistance.
+If you are seeing more than just a little water or if you see a puddle developing more frequently, it is time to hire an expert for assistance.

 It is never a great idea to put off air conditioning repair work.
-A leaking air conditioning unit can lead to damage to your house and if it is enabled to keep getting worse, you might need to invest in a brand-new HVAC system altogether!
+A leaking unit can lead to damage to your house.
+If it is enabled to keep getting worse, you might need to invest in a brand-new HVAC system altogether!

 If your HVAC system is leaking or you are in need of other Air Conditioner repair work, do not wait!
 Contact North Star Heating & Air Conditioning today!